drewhearin/linux-sysadmin-questions/README.md

 > SSL Connection Eastablished( 1.
 Hello 2.
 Certificate Exchange 3.
 KeyExchange)

 * What is SMTP?
 Give the basic scenario of how a mail message is delivered via SMTP.
-> 1. Eastablish TCP connection:
+ - Eastablish TCP connection:
-> 2. Send mail message:
+ - Send mail message:
-> a.
-Client sends a HELO command which identifies sender and then server responds a 250 Requested mail action okay message.
+  + Client sends a HELO command which identifies sender and then server responds a 250 Requested mail action okay message.
-> b.
-Client sends a MAIL command and server responses ok which means to ready to receive messages.
+  + Client sends a MAIL command and server responses ok which means to ready to receive messages.
-> c.
-Client sends RCPT commands which identify receiver and server responses whether server receives this email or not.
+  + Client sends RCPT commands which identify receiver and server responses whether server receives this email or not.
-> d.
-Client sends data with DATA command and QUTI to quit.
+  + Client sends data with DATA command and QUTI to quit.

 * What is RAID?
 What is RAID0, RAID1, RAID5, RAID10?
 > RAID: stands for Redundant Array of Independent Disks.
 By placing data on multiple disk, I/O operations can overlap in a balanced way, improving performance and increase fault tolerance.